MPU6050 with Raspberry Pi Pico (Accelerometer, Gyroscope, and Temperature)

 return tuple(self._scale)

-MicroPython MPU6050: Getting Accelerometer, Gyroscope, and Temperature values
+MicroPython MPU6050: Reading Accelerometer, Gyroscope, and Temperature

 MPU6050 MicroPython Code

-This MicroPython script reads Accelerometer, Gyroscope, and Temperature values from MPU-6050 over I2C lines and prints them on the MicroPython shell console.
+Copy the following code into main.py and upload it to your Raspberry Pi Pico.
+This script reads accelerometer, gyroscope, and temperature values from the MPU6050 over I2C and continuously prints them to the MicroPython shell console.

 from imu import MPU6050